We see you are located in China.

 Chemicals

-Serving a specialty and commodity market, chemicals supply chains are caught between the uncertainties of global demand and the push effects resulting from the various batch, campaign, and continuous or semicontinuous production flows.
+Serving both specialty and commodity markets, chemicals supply chains are caught between the uncertainties of global demand and the push effects resulting from the various batch, campaign, and continuous or semicontinuous production flows.
 Assets must be used to their full potential.

 Consumer goods